kubewarden/kubewarden.io/content/blog/2025/04/kubewarden-1.24-release.md

 the Policy Server instances will log all the connection attempts done by client that cannot be identified/trusted.

-### SDKs

-For the .NET SDK, we have now our first PR for adding host capabilities, in this case the network DNS host lookup.
-Thanks Ibrahim Gaber for the contribution!

 ### Maintenance bumps

 We have addressed some CVEs in our dependency tree (e.g., `golang.org/x/net`).